-Available in Sydney to fuel conventional storage and demand (tankless or instantaneous) hot water systems, as well as combination water and space heating systems, which include tankless coil and indirect hot water systems.
+Gas is available in most areas, especially Sydney to Newcastle, and Wollongong to ACT to fuel conventional storage and demand (tankless or instantaneous) hot water systems, as well as combination water and space heating systems, which include tankless coil and indirect hot water systems.

 One type of hot water system may use a fuel type more efficiently than another type of hot water system.
 For example, an electric heat pump hot water system typically is more energy efficient than an electric conventional storage hot water system.

 Also, an electric heat pump hot water system might have lower energy costs because of its higher efficiency than a gas-fired conventional storage hot water system, even though local natural gas costs might be lower than the electricity rates.

 2) Compare Fuel Costs and Hot Water System Types

 All of Sydney residents have all fuel types available to them, thus it's a good idea to compare fuel costs, especially if you're building a new home.
 Even if you're replacing a hot water system, you may find that you'll save more money in the long run if you use a different fuel or energy source.

 Contact your local utilities supplier for current fuel costs or rates.
 The type of hot water system you choose will also affect your water heating costs.

 Getting your hot water system repaired & serviced regularly helps you get the most out of your system, while also keeping your family happy with plenty of hot water.